 What is the Lymphatic System?

 The lymphatic system is part of our immune system; it carries debris of various kinds.
-Excess proteins, bacteria, waste and toxins are carried to lymph nodes, the material is filtered and is either expelled from the body or re-introduced to the blood stream.
+Excess proteins, bacteria, waste and toxins are carried to lymph nodes.
+The material is filtered and is either expelled from the body or re-introduced to the blood stream.

 There are two main types of lymphedema:

-more information www.lymphcareusa.com
+For more information go to www.lymphcareusa.com

 What Does Lymphedema Treatment include?